 The main panels are arranged similarly the Manual Picker and Inspect Picks jobs, with the overview panel on the lefthand side of the main content area, and the action panel on the righthand side.

 The same functionality exists in the overview panel as in the aforementioned jobs, with a configurable scatterplot at the top and a micrographs table of all available exposures below (in this case thumbnail previews and metadata shown when hovering plot points are loaded from Motion Correction).
+Exposure Curation also supports a separate cards view that can be used to quickly examine and manually reject/accept individual micrographs.

 The action panel is configured with a main action bar at the top, housing tabs for changing the panel view, as well as navigation arrows for moving between individual exposures, and a rejection button for manually rejecting a selected exposure.